 If you’d like to hear more of my perspective on how to underwrite your lender, check out my interview here.

-3) How do I decide which fix-and-flip lender will make the best partner?
+- How do I decide which is the best hard money lender for my needs?

 Every lender is going to tell you they’re the best out there, but as a borrower/real estate investor you have a lot at stake.
 Make sure you are working with a lender that focuses on your success.